Melling Station Closure

 Cycle options

-Bike racks will be available at Waterloo and Petone stations for the roughly 1% of Melling Station passengers who may choose to continue cycling to access the rail network.
+Bike racks are available at Waterloo and Petone stations for the roughly 1% of Melling Station passengers who may choose to continue cycling to access the rail network.

 Temporary Park and Ride at Petone

-A temporary Park and Ride is being built at Petone to help mitigate disruption to commuters and to accommodate the potential increased patronage.
+A temporary Park and Ride at Petone will help mitigate disruption to commuters and to accommodate the potential increased patronage.

 Car park details

-- be walking distance to and from Petone station
+- is within walking distance of Petone station

-- have approximately 130 new car parks, and
+- has approximately 130 new car parks, and

-- include a pedestrian crossing on Pito-One Road.
+- includes a pedestrian crossing on Pito-One Road.

 Next steps